Learn everything you need to know about the most popular payment methods for B2B online shops and marketplaces.

 Advantage: Financial leeway for buyers.
 Invoices can be paid flexibly within the specified payment period.

-With a SEPA direct debit, customers can also buy first and pay later.
-Buyers enter their bank details at the checkout and give direct debit authorization for a one-time or regular amount.
+With a direct debit, customers can also buy first and pay later.
+Buyers enter their bank details at the checkout and give direct debit authorisation for a one-time or regular amount.

 Advantage: Low risk of missed payments.
 The invoice amount is always withdrawn from the specified account on time for the payment period.